dharmelolar/basic-react-projects/README.md

 ---

-You can star this repo if you find it useful and you can say hello to me on [twitter](https://twitter.com/that_yhemmygirl) if there's an issue anywhere.
+You can star this repo if you find it useful and you can reach out to me on [twitter](https://twitter.com/that_yhemmygirl) if there's an issue anywhere.